-- (1) Convertible loan notes purchased 31 January 2019, attract an interest rate of 8% per annum and matured on 31 October 2021.
-An extension was granted to 31 December 2022.
-The company's loan notes will automatically convert to shares at the lower of 80% of the initial public offer price or the price per share based on a US\$75 million value of Cannim Group Pty Limited. - (2) Barita Finance Limited Tranche C Series bond is at an interest rate of 5% per annum and matures on 30 June 2023.
+- (1) Convertible loan notes purchased 31 January 2019, attract an interest rate of 8% per annum and matured on 31 December 2022.
+The company's loan notes will automatically convert to shares at the lower of 80% of the initial public offer price or the price per share based on a US\$75 million value of Cannim Group Pty Limited.
+On 1 April 2022, convertible notes held with Cannim Group Pty Ltd was converted to equity amounting to 376,736 units. - (2) Barita Finance Limited Tranche C Series bond is at an interest rate of 5% per annum and matures on 30 June 2023.